 Fact: If you’re a logical person, you’ll recognize the flaw in this way of thinking.
 You may have travelled abroad 100 times already and never had to deal with a difficult problem.
 If this is your case, give yourself a pat on the back and go buy a lottery ticket, please!
 Unfortunately, unforeseen weather, flight delays, illness, injury or other catastrophes can very quickly and easily derail the best of travel plans.
 The only way to protect yourself from these unanticipated problems is to invest in a travel insurance policy that will take care of both little bumps (such as a case of lost luggage or flight delay) as well as massive derailments (such as natural disasters or repatriation).

-Fact: While it’s especially important for the skydivers, ice-climbers and spelunkers of the world to have travel insurance, they’re not the only ones that can benefit from the security that comes from buying a travel insurance policy.
+Fact: While it’s especially important for the skydivers, ice-climbers, and spelunkers of the world to have travel insurance, they’re not the only ones that can benefit from the security that comes from buying a travel insurance policy.
 Sure, it seems like they’re at a statistically higher risk of finding themselves in an emergency situation but emergency situations can happen to laid-back travellers too.
 If your tour bus breaks down halfway between Paris and Barcelona, causing you to miss your flight the next day, you will benefit from having travel insurance.
-If you get robbed while on a culinary tour in Chile, you will benefit from having travel insurance.
 So don’t fall prey to the idea that just because you don’t have plans to jump out of any planes on your vacation, you won’t need travel insurance.

 Fact: If you wait to purchase travel insurance until after booking the rest of your trip, all of the x-factors that come into play while traveling could come back to bite you.
 For example, if you book those expensive flights to Paris now, hold off on buying the insurance, and then end up cancelling when your partner comes down with mononucleosis two weeks before departure, you can wave au revoir to not only your Parisian adventure but your cash money too!